LySeriuos/MS2-Memory_game/README.md

 ## Credits

 ### Audio & Media
-- All sounds were sourced from the [Unsplash](https://soundscrate.com/ "Link to SoundsCrate")
+- All sounds were sourced from the [SoundsCrate](https://soundscrate.com/ "Link to SoundsCrate")
+- All Images were sourced from the artist Romson Preechawit in [Unsplash](https://unsplash.com/ "Link to Unsplash")
 - The text used in the 404 error page was sourced from [CopyAndPasteFonts](https://www.copyandpastefont.com/ "Link to Font editor") and edited by the developer.

 # Technologies Used